x0samnan/TwitterWeatherBot/README.md

 Edit the 'apitokens' file and replace the lines with your respective API tokens.

 Step 5)
-Make the python script executable sudo chmod +x twitterbot.py
+Make the python script executable. sudo chmod +x twitterbot.py

 Step 6)